 There are no hard numbers backing this assertion up.
-A couple willing to start working on their problems and learn how to vocalize them will be better equipped for future problems.
+A couple that starts working on their problems and learns how to vocalize them is better equipped for future problems.
 A couple will know how to smoothly maneuver through these issues with ease and work them out.
 Communication becomes very destructive if partners do not talk.
 It can be hurtful and abusive.
 I always suggest a couple enter into premarital counseling.
 It sets up the framework and foundation for a lasting and strong marriage.

 7) Degrees mean little: Finding the right Therapist matters